 Create one large floral centerpiece out of several mini vases.
 Invite guests to take one on their way out.
 If both of you are literary nerds, then a stack of your favorite books could be used as an informal centerpiece.
 You could even take it a step further by assigning a different genre to each table.

 If you really want to think outside the box, then modern carnival sweets are the way to go.
 For one wedding, Pineapple Productions served maple bacon funnel cakes and strawberry chili cotton candy from a moving ferris wheel.

-"A wedding at home invites the perfect opportunity to incorporate your own furniture into the décor of the day."
-Jackson says.
-"Things like an antique table to be used for the wedding cake display or a beautiful cabinet for the display of pre-poured cocktails can offer more charm and personality than rental furniture," she says.
+"A wedding at home invites the perfect opportunity to incorporate your own furniture into the décor of the day," Jackson says.
+"Things like an antique table to be used for the wedding cake display or a beautiful cabinet for the display of pre-poured cocktails can offer more charm and personality than rental furniture."

 Consider incorporating custom artwork into your invitations and mementos.
-"For a couple who enjoys collecting art, an artist was commissioned to create artwork melding the skylines of the bride and groom's hometowns—hers...
-Washington, DC, his...
-London.
+"For a couple who enjoys collecting art, an artist was commissioned to create artwork melding the skylines of the bride and groom's hometowns—hers, Washington, DC, and his, London.
 We used the artwork on the wedding invitation and on playing cards that were given out as guest favors at the end of the night," Jackson says.

 Hand Out a Tribute Bouquet to Someone Special

 Toast the woman who has had the greatest impact on your life, then hand her your bouquet as a tribute.
-Another idea is to give your flowers to the couple married the longest.
+Another thought is to send flowers to the couple that has been married the longest.
 Ask them to share a few words of wisdom with the crowd as a sweet sentiment.